 So what can I do to offer a low-cost, trustworthy 401(k)?

 Regardless of the fiduciary rule, your retirement plan goals are the same: Offer a 401(k) at a low cost to both you and your employees.
-Choose a plan administrator that leverages both automated paperwork and investment advice to deliver high-performing funds at an inexpensive price.
+Choose a plan administrator that leverages both automated paperwork and investment education to deliver high-performing funds at an inexpensive price.
 Keep your employees’ best interest in mind too: Make sure the plan includes low-cost index funds.
 (In fact, the best predictor of a fund’s performance is a low expense ratio.)

 Should I look for a fiduciary provider for my 401(k)?